 A: This is a web interface for end-users where they can review, download and share their data hosted in the cloud.
-It is fully supported for AWS S3 and Windows Azure.
+It is fully supported for Amazon S3 and Microsoft Azure.
+Learn more here.

-Q7: Can I create Multiple administrators with limited permissions?
+Q6: Can I create multiple administrators with limited permissions?

-Q8: Can I monitor the backup plans history of my users from MBS panel?
+Q7: Can I monitor the backup plans history of my users from the management console?

-A: Yes, you can monitor the backup plans history of your users from MBS panel.
+A: Yes, you can monitor the backup plans history of your users from the management console.
 This means that you do not need to use third-party software (like remote desktop applications, screenshots sharing software, etc.) to know the state of backup plans.
-MBS panel allows you to keep control over all the backup plans of your users.
+The management console allows you to keep control over all the backup plans of your users.
+Learn more here.

-A: Yes, Automatic update is a feature that allows your customers to always have up-to-date version of Managed Backup client.
-You can enable this feature when requesting a Custom Build in the MBS control panel
+A: Yes, Automatic update is a feature that allows your customers to always have up-to-date version of the Backup Agent.
+You can enable this feature when requesting a Custom Build in the management console.
+Learn more here.

 Alternatively, you can use a Force Upgrade feature.
-Even if an "Automatic upgrade" option is disabled for your customer's backup client, you can still provide them with the latest version of Managed Backup client.
-You can run force an upgrade for a certain computer or for all computers (using "Group Actions" option).
+Even if an "Automatic upgrade" option is disabled for your customer's backup agent, you can still provide them with the latest version of the backup agent by running force upgrade for a certain computer or for all computers (using "Group Actions" option).
+Learn more here.

 A: Yes, Managed Backup service supports remote install to users' computers without user intervention.
-Managed Backup service providers can silently install a backup client to any computer they have a remote access to.
+Managed Backup service providers can silently install a backup agent to any computer they have a remote access to.
 To perform a silent install you have to use Windows command line.
+Learn more here.

 Q12: Do you have integration with ConnectWise?